 My girls--like pretty much every kid ever--love funfetti cakes.
 You know, that white cake, with sprinkles baked right in.
 The more sprinkles the better, as far as my kids are concerned.
 My youngest even requested a Sprinkles themed birthday party for her third birthday (actually came up with that theme herself, but HELL yeah I ran with it!
 Best birthday theme ever!).
 And my girls have always been so sad that I've never made a funfetti cake for them, for one simple reason: I don't do boxed cake mixes.
 Nothing against them, but it's not what I grew up with, so it's not what tastes right to me, and what I tend to want to make.
 Oh, I've tried to make funfetti cake before, and always ended up with a greyish, purplish, tumor-looking thing.
 Not whimsical and appealing at all.
 But I have finally figured it out, and for the first time, successfully made funfetti cupcakes this weekend!
 Homemade funfetti cupcakes!

 I started with my favorite basic cake recipe, Crazy Cake.
 It's that old fashioned chocolate cake recipe that's probably in your grandma's recipe box.
 Maybe you called it Wacky Cake, or something similar.
 But I did my white/vanilla cake variation on the recipe.
 (It took me a shameful number of years to realize that if you don't add cocoa, it doesn't have to be chocolate cake.)
+And then added sprinkles.

 - 3 1/2 cups flour